China's ruling party censors past as centenary approaches | ExBulletin

 Ignored are the great tumults of the 20th century which historians claim killed millions of people: the Great Leap Forward famine of 1958-1960, the decade of chaos of the Cultural Revolution of 1966, and the repression that killed hundreds, if not thousands, of pro-democracy activists in Tiananmen Square in 1989.

-There is a lot of its (party) history to be forgotten, said Robert Bickers, party historian at the UK University of Bristol.
+There is a lot of his story [the party] must forget, said Robert Bickers, party historian at the British University of Bristol.
 He has spent a lot of effort throughout his 100 years to ensure that there is an agreed upon text of a story that needs to be celebrated.

 Neither the State Council’s Information Office nor the CCP Party History and Literature Research Office responded to requests for comment sent by fax.